MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/flow-control-in-configurations.md

 title:  Conditional statements and loops in Configurations
 ---

-# Conditional statements and loops in Configurations
+# Conditional statements and loops in a Configuration

-You can make your [Configurations](configurations.md) more dynamic using PowerShell flow-control keywords.
-This article shows you how you can use conditional statements and loops to make your `Configurations` more dynamic.
-Combining conditional statements and loops with [parameters](add-parameters-to-a-configuration.md) and [Configuration Data](configData.md) allows you more flexibility and control when compiling your `Configurations`.
+You can make your [Configuration](configurations.md) more dynamic by using PowerShell flow-control keywords.
+This article shows you how you can use conditional statements and loops to make your `Configuration` more dynamic.
+Combining conditional statements and loops with [parameters](add-parameters-to-a-configuration.md) and [Configuration Data](configData.md) allows you more flexibility and control when compiling your `Configuration`.

 Just like a function or a script block, you can use any PowerShell language feature within a `Configuration`.
 The statements you use will only be evaluated when you call your `Configuration` to compile a `.mof` file.
-The examples below show simple scenarios to demonstrate concepts.
+The examples below show scenarios to demonstrate concepts.
 Conditional statements and loops are more often used with parameters and configuration Data.

-In this simple example, the **Service** resource block retrieves the current state of a service at compile time to generate a `.mof` file that maintains its current state.
+In this  example, the **Service** resource block retrieves the current state of a service at compile time to generate a `.mof` file that maintains its current state.

 > [!NOTE]